ysangkok/python-bitcoinlib/README.md

 but is focused only on providing the tools to build, manipulate and sign bitcoin transactions, and related data structures.

-"The Swiss Army Knife of the Bitcoin protocol." - Wladimir J. van der Laan

 ## Notable differences from python-bitcoinlib:

 * Network-related code that deals with sending and receiving data